 Being an effective leader requires continuously involving clients to express their views, align on expectations, and help project team members manage or adjust unrealistic expectations that were pushed down on them without understanding of the circumstances on the ground.

-If a team member knows what is expected of her, she can go to her superior to negotiate a new solution if her boss has unreasonable expectations.
+If a team member knows what is expected of her and then identifies unreasonable expectations, she can go to her superior to negotiate a compromise.
 This is really valuable because it’s proactive and preventative—I can’t tell you how many times I have prevented a project from going off the rails this way.
 It is also a lot easier than putting a failing project back on track.

 Actions Come With Consequences

-It’s one thing to tell people what is expected of them…but it’s something entirely other to explain the consequences of not following through on commitments.
+It’s one thing to tell people what is expected of them…but it’s something entirely else to explain the consequences of not following through on commitments.

 The consequences of not acting can be significant for a business: increased financial cost due to project delays, extra cleanup caused by a disorganized go-live, and ultimately the potential for business objectives not to be realized.